vbookshelf/Thumb-Drive-App/README.md

 - Runs in a virtual environment so other software on the user's computer is not disturbed.
 - User data is encrypted.
 Protects against accidental data leaks.

+This is essentially a portable, folder-based app that doesn't require complex system-wide installation.

 <br>